 Getting data out of SQL Server

-If you need to export data in bulk, you can use Microsoft SQL Server Management Studio which enables you to export entire tables and databases in formats like text, CSV, or SQL queries meant to restore the database if run.
+The most common way most folks who work with databases get their data is by using queries for extraction.
+With SELECT statements you can filter, sort, and limit the data you want to retrieve.
+If you need to export data in bulk, you can use Microsoft SQL Server Management Studio, which enables you to export entire tables and databases in formats like text, CSV, or SQL queries that can restore the database if run.

 Loading data into Google BigQuery